-History of the IARC Monographs

-Shortly after IA C's establishment, its parent entity, the World Health Organization (WHO), asked IARC to prepare a list of agents known to cause cancer in humans.
+History of the IARC Monographs.
+Shortly after IARC's establishment, its parent entity, the World Health Organization (WHO), asked IARC to prepare a list of agents known to cause cancer in humans.
 IARC recognized the need for a systematic process to determine which agents should be listed.
 Such a process was launched in 1972 by Lorenzo Tomatis, then Chief of the Division of Carcinogenicity of IARC (Tomatis 1976).
 IARC is funded by the governments of 24 countries that have decided to become members, in addition to competitive grants from funding agencies.
-The IARC Monograph Programme is mainly funded by the US National Cancer Institute through a renewable grant subject to peer review of the Programme.
-Other sources of external funding have included the European Commission Directorate-General of Employment, Social Affairs and Equal Opportunities, the U.S. National Institute of Environmental Health Sciences, and the U.S. Environmental Protection Agency.
+The IARC Monograph Programme is mainly funded by the U.S. National Cancer Institute through a renewable grant subject to peer review of the program.
+Other sources of external funding have included the European Commission Directorate-General of Employment, Social Affairs and Equal Opportunities; the U.S. National Institute of Environmental Health Sciences; and the U.S. Environmental Protection Agency.

-The IARC process antedates current systematic review methods, but anticipated some of them, e.g. with regards to transparent literature identification.
+The IARC process antedates current systematic review methods, but anticipated some of them, for example, with regard to transparent literature identification.
 In the IARC process, agents are assessed for carcinogenic hazard and assigned to one of five categories, ranging from carcinogenic to humans to probably not carcinogenic to humans (Appendix 1).
-The classification categories are described in the preamble to the Monographs
+The classification categories are described in the preamble to the Monographs (IARC 2006).

-(http://monograbhs.iarc.fr/ENG/Monographs/PDFs/).
 Carcinogenic hazard identification refers to an assessment of whether an agent causes cancer.
 Hazard identification does not predict the magnitude of cancer risks under specific conditions; this can be determined only with appropriate exposure-response information (National Research Council 2009).

-The IARC Monograph Process

-The process for the preparation of an IARC Monograph is clearly described in the Preamble which is published as part of each Monograph ([Anonymous] 2014b).
+The IARC Monograph process.
+The process for the preparation of an IARC Monograph is clearly described in the Preamble, which is published as part of each Monograph (e.g., IARC 2014a).
 It starts with the nomination of candidate agents.
-Nominations come from national regulatory agencies, scientists and stakeholders, including public health professionals, experts in environmental or occupational hygiene, industry representatives, and private citizens.
+Nominations come from national regulatory agencies, scientists, and stakeholders, including public health professionals, experts in environmental or occupational hygiene, industry representatives, and private citizens.
 It is important to note that anyone (including private citizens) can participate in the nomination process.
-The Monograph Programme convenes meetings of special Advisory Groups (AG), composed of external scientists that possess a broad range of relevant professional skills, to review agents nominated for evaluation and to suggest IARC priorities for such reviews (Ward et al. 2010).
-Announcements of a review are made on the IARC website

-(http://monographs.iarc.fr/ENG/Publications/internrep/08-001.pdf).
-For example, in 2014 IARC sought nominations for agents to be evaluated in 2015-2019.
-An AG reviewed the nominated agents and exposures, added several new ones, and discussed the priorities for each.
+The Monograph Programme convenes meetings of special Advisory Groups (composed of external scientists that possess a broad range of relevant professional skills) to review agents nominated for evaluation and to suggest IARC priorities for such reviews (Ward et al. 2010).
+Announcements of a review are made on the IARC website (http://monographs.iarc. fr/ENG/Meetings/).
+For example, in 2013 IARC sought nominations for agents to be evaluated in 2015-2019 (IARC 2014b).
+An Advisory Group reviewed the nominated agents and exposures, added several new ones, and discussed the priorities for each.

-The IARC staff make the final selection of agents for review by taking into account the prevalence and intensity of exposure (of both occupational groups and the general population) and availability of sufficient literature for an evaluation of carcinogenicity, as well as advice from the AG.
-The large majority of evaluations concern specific compounds, but there are also monographs on various occupations or industries, e.g. aluminum production, insecticide applicators, firefighters, leather goods manufacture, leather tanning and processing, welding, painter, petroleum refining, and pulp and paper manufacture.
+The IARC staff makes the final selection of agents for review by taking into account the prevalence and intensity of exposure (of both occupational groups and the general population) and availability of sufficient literature for an evaluation of carcinogenicity, as well as advice from the Advisory Groups.
+The large majority of evaluations concern specific compounds, but there are also monographs on various occupations or industries, for example, aluminum production, insecticide applicators, firefighters, manufacture of leather goods, leather tanning and processing, welding, painters, petroleum refining, and pulp and paper manufacturing.
 Some individual exposures that occur in these settings have also been evaluated.